 Italian entrees are absolutely perfect for that, because they have so much flavor even without the carbs.
 I spotted some delicious looking sweet bell peppers.
 Right away, stuffing them with beef lasagna filling popped into my head.
 Low carb lasagna stuffed peppers, anyone?

 Of course, my top priority with my easy stuffed peppers idea was how to keep it simple, without too many ingredients.
 Making your own marinara sauce is delicious, so if you have the time to do it for this recipe, by all means go for it.
 But I’ll be the first to admit, there is definitely something to be said for convenience sometimes.

 Fortunately, marinara is the kind of thing that can be store bought without having weird or artificial ingredients in it – yay!
 I picked up a jar of Prego Farmers’ Market Classic Marinara to include in my recipe.
 It’s made mostly with the same ingredients I’d use if I were making my own from farmer’s market produce – vine-ripened tomatoes, garlic, basil, olive oil, black pepper, salt, and oregano.
 I definitely would have omitted the cane sugar in a homemade version, but the amount is so small that it really doesn’t raise the carb count much.

-My goal was to make my gluten-free and low carb lasagna stuffed peppers with all the comfort and deliciousness of lasagna, but without the carbs or complicated steps.
-Don’t be intimidated by the long cooking duration, because most of it is totally hands off.
+My goal was to make my gluten-free, low carb lasagna stuffed peppers with all the comfort and deliciousness of lasagna, but without the carbs or complicated steps.
+Don’t be intimidated by the long cooking duration.
+Most of it is totally hands off.
 Once you’ve made the meat sauce, layer it along with ricotta and shredded mozzarella inside your bell peppers, then bake.